jithindmathew/project_euler/readme.md

 #### Why only 100 problems?

-Project Euler gives permission to publish slutions to first 100 problems only.
+Project Euler gives permission only to publish solutions to first 100 problems.

 ---